fbpixelCan Sperm Fall Out After IUI? | Thomson Medical

 Nourish your body with the right foods

 The foods you consume have a profound impact on the reproductive system.
 You should focus on a balanced diet that is abundant in vegetables, fruits, whole grains, lean protein, and healthy fats.
-These nutrients help support your reproductive health and provide your body with everything it needs during this important time.
+These nutrients may help support your reproductive health and overall wellbeing during this time.

 Take your prescribed supplements consistently

 Your doctor might have you on certain supplements like folic acid, vitamin D, or CoQ10 to help with conception and early pregnancy.
-Stick to exactly what they prescribed, as the timing and dosage are tailored specifically for you.
+It is important to follow your doctor's instructions carefully, as the timing and dosage will have been advised based on your individual circumstances and treatment plan.

 Manage stress in healthy ways